-- An impact is material if it satisfies one of the following criteria (double materiality): - The impact materially affects the future earning potential of the company. - The impact materially affects the welfare of one or more (external) stakeholder groups. - An impact is assessed as material when it: - Is material, based on empirical data (for example, based on scientific research or previous IWAs). - Is perceived to be material by at least one of its stakeholder groups. - The longlist of impacts undergoes a prioritisation process from a multi-stakeholder perspective. - With regards to assessing materiality, the IWAF does not provide (much) guidance.
+- An impact is considered material if (double materiality): - The impact materially affects the future earning potential of the company (outside-in). - The impact materially affects the welfare of one or more (external) stakeholder groups (inside-out). - An impact is assessed as material when it: - Based on empirical data (for example, based on scientific research or previous IWAs). - Perceived to be material by at least one of its stakeholder groups. - The longlist of impacts undergoes a prioritisation process from a multi-stakeholder perspective. - With regards to assessing materiality, the IWAF does not provide (much) guidance.
 The user is referred to GRI (stakeholder focus), IIRC, IFRS, etc. (enterprise value).